smblott-github/chromi/README.md

 the host operating system, and *vice versa*.
 This makes it difficult to control Chrome from the command line or via scripts.

-Chromi overcomes (some of) these limimtations through the use of web sockets.
+Chromi overcomes these limitations through the use of web sockets.
 Chromi uses the following architecture:

   - Chromix client `<-->` Chromix server `<-->` Chromi extension